 We operate a Key Person system.
-Each child is allocated to a member of staff (the name of whom is communicated to parents at their Home Visit), who is responsible for ensuring that the child's individual learning and care needs are met.
+Each child is allocated to a member of staff (the name of whom is communicated to parents 4 weeks prior to the child joining their class, at the latest), who is responsible for ensuring that the child's individual learning and care needs are met.

-The Key Person's role is to form a bond with the child (both during the initial settling in process and throughout their engagement as Key Person), using the information given by parents upon registration, as well as by engaging with them day to day.
+The Key Person's role is to form a bond with the child (both during the initial settling in process and throughout their engagement as Key Person), using the information given by parents/ carers upon registration, as well as by engaging with them day to day.

-They are responsible for keeping records and observations on the child's development and using these records to move that child's learning forward (part of that process includes a baseline assessment at the end of the first 6 weeks' attendance, as well as a two-year progress check when the child is between 24 to 36 months, and a Leaver's Report upon the child's departure from Little Jungle).
+They are responsible for keeping records and observations on the child's development and using these records to move that child's learning forward (part of that process includes a baseline assessment at the end of the first 6 weeks' attendance, as well as a two-year progress check when the child is between 24 to 36 months, a Leaver's Report upon the child's departure from Little Jungle and any other systems required to support children's development, such as referrals to other professionals or Individual Support Plans, as done through our Special Rights system).
 Key Persons should encourage and support parents and/or carers in guiding their child's development at home.
 They should also help families engage with more specialist support if appropriate.

-The Key Person does not have sole charge of the child throughout the day and they will not necessarily be the person giving feedback at the end of each day.
+The Key Person does not have the sole charge of the child throughout the day, and they will not necessarily be the person giving feedback at the end of each day.